Arcoders/tanane-app/README.md

 # Poke App

 The Poke App is designed to manage and display Pokémon-related data.
-It utilizes React, TypeScript, and uses `tanane-lib` library to create a user-friendly interface for browsing Pokémon details.
+It utilizes React, TypeScript, and uses `tanane-lib` to create a user-friendly interface for browsing Pokémon details.

 ## Demo
 * Classic pagination: